Skip to main content

 Why is hepatitis C stigmatized?

 Hepatitis C is stigmatized for being a contagious disease and for its association with illegal drug use.
-Fears about transmission are fueled by inaccurate knowledge about HCV and moral judgements about drug use.
+Fears about transmission are fuelled by inaccurate knowledge about HCV and moral judgements about drug use.

 Discrimination occurs when someone is treated differently or negatively because of their HCV status.